eemonn/DishProject/i2_worksheet.md

 ## Paying off technical debt
 ---

-Show two instances of your group paying off technical debt.
-For these two instances:
-- Explain how your are paying off the technical debt.
-- Show commits, links to lines in your commit where you paid off technical debt.
-- Classify the debt, and justify why you chose that classification with 1-3 sentences.

 **Fake database**

 We payed off our technical debt with our fake database when we implemented our HSQLDB